Culture of Tanzania: Music

 Bongo flava is Tanzanian pop music originating in the early 2000s from muziki wa kizazi kipya, meaning "Music of the new generation", which originated in the late 1980s.
-Kizazi kipya's dominant influences were reggae, RnB, and hip hop, where as the later bongo flava's dominant influences are taarab and dansi.
-Three recent influence on bongo flava are Afropop in the 2010's, as well as amapiano from South Africa and singeli from Tanzania, both since 2020.
-Singeli is a ngoma music that originated in Manzese, a uswahilini in north-west Dar es Salaam.
-A MC performs over fast tempo taarab music, often at between 200-300 beets per minute (BPM) while females dance.
-Styles between MC gender typically differ significantly.
-Male MCs usually perform in fast paced rap, while female MCs usually perform kwaya.
+Kizazi kipya's dominant influences were reggae, RnB, and hip hop, whereas the later bongo flava's dominant influences are taarab and dansi.
+Three recent influences on bongo flava are Afropop in the 2010s, as well as amapiano from South Africa and singeli from Tanzania, both since 2020.
+Singeli is a ngoma music style that originated in Manzese, a uswahilini in north-west Dar es Salaam.
+An MC performs over fast tempo taarab music, often at between 200 and 300 beats per minute (BPM) while women dance.
+Styles differ significantly between MC genders.
+Male MCs usually perform in fast-paced rap, while female MCs usually perform kwaya.

-In the few years prior to the 1993 Act hip hop had been getting somewhat established in Dar es Salaam, Arusha and Mwanza.
-It was transitioning from English performances of hip hop originating in uzunguni, rich areas like Oysterbay and Masaki with international schools, to Kiswahili performances of kizazi kipya, originating in uswahilini Following the opening of the radio waves, bongo flava spreading through out the country, and the rest of the Great Lakes.
+In the few years prior to 1993, hip hop had been established in Dar es Salaam, Arusha and Mwanza.
+It was transitioning from English performances of hip hop originating in uzunguni, rich areas like Oysterbay and Msasaki with international schools, to Kiswahili performances of kizazi kipya, originating in uswahilini Following airtime on radio waves, bongo flava spread throughout the country, and the rest of the Great Lakes.

 National anthem

 The Tanzanian national anthem is Mungu Ibariki Africa (God Bless Africa), composed by South African composer Enoch Sontonga in 1897.
 The tune is the ANC's official song and later became the national anthem of South Africa.
 The melody is also the national anthem of Zambia.
-In Tanzania, Swahili lyrics were written for this anthem. - Another patriotic song, going back to colonial times, is Tanzania, Tanzania.
+In Tanzania, Swahili lyrics were written for this anthem. – Another patriotic song, going back to colonial times, is Tanzania, Tanzania.

 Music industry

 The music industry in Tanzania has seen many changes in the past ten years.
 With a fusion of local and foreign music traditions, Tanzanian musicians have grown in prominence within the African Great Lakes region.
-It includes artists from traditional music, such as Dionys Mbilinyi, Sabinus Komba, and many others, to new vibrant artists in R&B, pop, Zouk, Taarab, and dance.
+It includes artists from traditional music, such as Dionys Mbilinyi, Sabinus Komba, and many others, to new artists in R&B, pop, Zouk, Taarab, and dance.

 Imani Sanga is a composer, ethnomusicologist, church organist, and choral conductor.

-Mwakisinini Felix is a music artist who contributed a lot in church music as a composer, trainer, and choral conductor.
+Mwakisinini Felix is a music artist who contributed a lot to church music as a composer, trainer, and choral conductor.